athrawes/aml/README.md

 2. Lines implicitly group all expressions on that line
 3. Infix functions implicitly create a group expression with their immediately left and right neighbor expressions
-4. Expressions are evaluated strictly right to left.
+4. Expressions are evaluated strictly left to right.
 Does _not_ respect PEMDAS/BODMAS or other mathematical conventions.
-5. Functions are greedy and will attempt to take as many arguments as possible
+5. Functions are greedy and will attempt to take as many arguments as possible, taking into account the types of any following expressions.

 Some examples: